n8n-io/n8n-docs/docs/integrations/core-nodes/n8n-nodes-base.httpRequest.md

 ## Node Reference

 - **Authentication:** there are two options for authentication:
-	- Select **Existing Credential Type** to use app-specific HTTP credentials.
+	- Select **Existing Credential Type** to use predefined credential types.
 This allows you to perform custom operations with some APIs where n8n has a node for the platform.
 For example, n8n has an Asana node, and supports using your Asana credentials in the HTTP Request node.
 Refer to [Custom API operations](/integrations/custom-operations/) for more information.
 	- Select **Generic Credential Type** to set up authentication using one of the following methods.
 		- Basic Auth
 		- Digest Auth